benkehoe/aws-sso-util/docs/configure.md

 * Number of regions

 This must output a profile name to stdout and return an exit code of 0.
+If the profile name is `SKIP` no profile will be created for that configuration.

 The default formatting is roughly equivalent to the following code:
 ```python